gvwilson/thirdbit/src/fiction/iffy/index.md

 she was almost three hundred kilometers away from Bharati.
 The sign outside Buhr called it "the best little town south of 60".
-Someone had added, "Population: 0" decades ago when the mine closed down and the handful of people still hanging on were relocated to other settlements.
+Someone had added, "Population: 0" decades ago when the mine closed and its last die-hard residents were relocated to other settlements.

 She parked the pod in the shadows beneath a small cliff, wincing when its side scraped against stone.
-"Camouflage full," she told its little core, then lifted the plastic windshield on its hydraulic hinges and clambered out as the pod made itself more or less invisible.
+"Maintain camouflage," she told its little core, then lifted the plastic windshield on its hydraulic hinges and clambered out as the pod made itself more or less invisible.